 In the following, we analyze the performance of the GCR Immediate Block Ack mechanism.
-As explained in Section II, with this mechanism multicast frames are transmitted in groups of N frames that are sent to all the stations of the multicast group.
+As explained in Section II, with this mechanism, multicast frames are transmitted in groups of N frames that are sent to all the STAs of the multicast group.
 In what follows, we refer to each of these transmissions of N frames as a multicast burst.
-We represent with $\tau_m$ the probability that a multicast burst of N frames is transmitted in a randomly chosen slot, and with $p{c_m}$ the probability of such a multicast burst transmission collides.
+We represent with τ_m the probability that a multicast burst of N frames is transmitted in a randomly chosen slot, and with p{c_m} , the probability of such a multicast burst transmission collides.

-In Fig. 3 we depict an example of an AP transmitting multicast to two receivers using GCR Immediate Block Ack.
-The example assumes that the first multicast burst transmission attempt collides with a unicast transmission (which is not shown), and illustrates that:
+In Fig. 3, we show an example of an AP transmitting multicast to two receivers using GCR Immediate Block Ack.
+The example assumes that the first multicast burst transmission attempt collides with a unicast transmission (which is not shown) and illustrates the following.

-• As the unicast transmission duration only covers part of the multicast burst, it only affects the first N' frames, which are lost, while the remaining N-N' frames are not affected.
+• As the unicast transmission duration only covers part of the multicast burst, it only affects the first N' frames, which are lost, whereas the remaining N - N' frames are not affected.
 N' can be computed as

-$$N' = \left\lceil \frac{T{PLCP} + (H + L_u)/R_u}{T{PLCP} + (H + L_m)/R_m + SIFS} \right\rceil$$ (33)
+$$N' = \left\lceil \frac{T{\text{PLCP}} + (H + L_u)/R_u}{T{\text{PLCP}} + (H + L_m)/R_m + \text{SIFS}} \right\rceil.$$ (33)

-- The N-N' frames that survive the collision can still be lost due to channel conditions, with an independent per-receiver error probability, $p{fe_i}$ . - Immediately after the end of the burst, each receiver informs the AP of the frames successfully received by means of a BlockAckRequest. - The next multicast burst transmission follows after a backoff.
-In this transmission, the AP sends N additional multicast frames, a number of which are retransmissions of frames of the previous burst, while the rest are new frames.
+- The N N' frames that survive the collision can still be lost due to channel conditions, with an independent perreceiver error probability p{fe_i} . - Immediately after the end of the burst, each receiver informs the AP of the frames successfully received by means of a BlockAckRequest. - The next multicast burst transmission follows after a backoff.
+In this transmission, the AP sends N additional multicast frames, a number of which are retransmissions of frames of the previous burst, whereas the rest are new frames.

-As it follows from the above example, in general out of the N frames in a given burst, some will be retransmissions of frames that have not reached successfully all stations in previous attempts, either due to collisions or channel errors, while the others will be new.
-As the 802.11a standard does not specify in which position of the burst the retransmitted frames are placed, in the analysis that follows we assume they are placed randomly.
-While an alternative ordering for the frames of the burst could be based on their sequence number, this would reduce the resulting reliability as a frame that reaches the head of line position would be vulnerable to collisions in all transmission attempts, and thus the probability that such a frame reaches the retry limit would be higher.

-With the above assumption, the probability that a randomly chosen frame transmission within a burst is successfully received by station i is given by where the first term corresponds to the case that the frame falls within the first N' frames of the burst, and hence is vulnerable to a collision, and the second term corresponds to the case that the frame is placed with the last N-N' frames.
-From this,
+As it follows from the given example, in general, out of the N frames in a given burst, some will be retransmissions of frames that have not reached successfully all STAs in previous attempts, either due to collisions or channel errors, whereas the others will be new.
+As the 802.11aa standard does not specify in which position of the burst the retransmitted frames are placed, in the analysis that follows, we assume they are placed randomly.
+While an alternative ordering for the frames of the burst could be based on their sequence number, this would reduce the resulting reliability as a frame that reaches the head of line position would be vulnerable to collisions in all transmission attempts; thus, the probability that such a frame reaches the retry limit would be higher.6 where the first term corresponds to the case that the frame falls within the first N' frames of the burst and hence is vulnerable to a collision, and the second term corresponds to the case that the frame is placed with the last N - N' frames.
+From this